WUK-SR/banner_magic/README.md

 ### Tweaking the config
 To adjust the application to work with the updated template and data, some config settings need to be changed.

 Go into the `app.js` file that is in the root of the application.
-In the middle of that file you will see a `for loop`, like so...
+In the middle of that file you will see a `for loop`, it will look something like this...

 ```
 for(var i = 0; i < dataArr.length; i++) {
   count++;